List of the oldest mosques

-The designation of the oldest mosques in the world requires careful use of definitions, and must be divided into two parts, the oldest in the sense of oldest surviving building, and the oldest in the sense of oldest mosque congregation.
-Even here, there is the distinction between old mosque buildings that have been in continuous use as mosques, and those that have been converted to other purposes; and between buildings that have been in continuous use as mosques and those that were shuttered for many decades.
-In terms of congregations, they are distinguished between early established congregations that have been in continuous existence, and early congregations that ceased to exist.
-Note that the major regions, such as Africa and Eurasia, are sorted alphabetically, whereas the minor regions, such as Arabia and South Asia, are sorted by the dates in which their first mosques were reportedly established, more or less, barring those that are mentioned by name in the Quran.
+The oldest mosques in the world can refer to the oldest, surviving mosque building or to the oldest mosque congregation.
+There is also a distinction between old mosque buildings in continuous use as mosques and others no longer used as mosques.
+In terms of congregations, there are early established congregations that have been in continuous existence, and early congregations that ceased to exist.

+The major regions, such as Africa and Eurasia, are sorted alphabetically, and the minor regions, such as Arabia and South Asia, are sorted by the dates in which their first mosques were reportedly established, more or less, barring those that are mentioned by name in the Quran.

 To be listed here a site must: